International School of Hyderabad

 The International School of Hyderabad (ISH) is a non-profit, English medium international school located in Hyderabad, capital city of Telangana, India.
 The school serves students from overseas and Indian students who plan to do their post-primary education overseas.
-The school is accredited by the New England Association of Schools and Colleges (NEASC) and the Council of International Schools (CIS).
+The school is accredited by the New England Association of Schools and Colleges (NEASC).

 The Elementary School accepts students between the ages of 3 and 11 years of age.
 The Secondary School includes Grades 6 – 12, and is divided between the Middle School and the High School.
 Students in Grades 9 and 10 generally study the curriculum of the International General Certificate of Secondary Education (IGCSE) Cambridge Examination.
 Students in Grades 11 and 12 generally study the International Baccalaureate Diploma Programme (IBDP), although ISH also offers its own independent program, the ISH Diploma Programme (ISHDP).

 The student body consists of about 400 students from over 23 nationalities, the majority being U.S. citizens.
-ISH focuses on preparing students for university abroad and most graduates attend universities in the North America and Great Britain.
+ISH focuses on preparing students for university abroad and most graduates attend universities in North America and Great Britain.
 At present, the teaching faculty includes teachers from 9 nationalities.